luapower/luapower.github.io/get-involved.md

   * adding at least a small comment on the first line of every Lua file with a short tagline (what the module does), author and license can be a huge barrier-remover towards approaching your code (adding a full-screen of legal crap on the other hand is just bad taste - IMHO).
-  * adding a comment on top of the `foo_h.lua` file describing the origin (which files? which version???) and process (cpp? by hand?) used for generating the file adds confidence that the C API is complete and updated.
+  * adding a comment on top of the `foo_h.lua` file describing the origin (which files? which version?) and process (cpp? by hand?) used for generating the file adds confidence that the C API is complete and updated.
   * I don't use `module()`, but if that's what you like, that's fine.
   * my code is indented with tabs, and alignmenment inside the line is done with spaces, in recognition of the fact that tabsize is a personal preference and it should not be enforced upon people.
   * I use `foo_bar` instead of FooBar or fooBar.
-  * use `ffi.load()` without paths, custom names or version (let the OS find the library: this allows more freedom on how to deploy libraries; the only compatible version is that which you tested the binding against and you included in the package)
+  * calling `ffi.load()` without paths, custom names or version keeps the module away from any decision regarding how and where the library is to be found, which in turn this allows for more freedom on how to deploy libraries.
-  * the reason for putting cdefs in a separate file is because they could potentially be used separately from the Lua binding or may contain types that other cdef modules need.
-  * it's ok to embed cdefs in the main module for small APIs
+  * the reason for putting cdefs in a separate file is because they could potentially be used separately from the Lua binding or may contain types that other cdef modules might need. it's ok to embed cdefs in the main module for small APIs though, if these are use cases are unlikely.

 ### The Build Scripts